-There are three locations on the TTU campus with confidential counselors:
+There are three locations on the Texas Tech campus with confidential counselors:

-- Student Counseling Center- located on the second floor of the Student Wellness Center, Room 201 at the corner of Flint Ave. and Main Street - Psychology Clinic- located on the first floor of the Psychology Building, Room 111A on 18th street, between Boston and Flint - Family Therapy Clinic- located on the first floor of the Human Sciences Building, Room 164 on Akron, between 15th and Broadway
+- Student Counseling Center- located on the second floor of the Student Wellness Center, Room 201 at the corner of Flint Ave. and Main St. - Psychology Clinic- located in Texas Tech Plaza building, Room 103, at 1901 University Ave at the corner of 19th Street and University Ave. - Family Therapy Clinic- located on the first floor of the Human Sciences Building, Room 165 on Akron, between 15th and Broadway